PseudoDevs/IamGhost/FATAL11.md

-Last updated: 2024-04-02 18:11:05
+Last updated: 2024-04-02 18:12:12
-Random Quote: Life is what happens while you are making other plans. - John Lennon
+Random Quote: Life is like riding a bicycle.
+To keep your balance you must keep moving. - Albert Einstein